 A scholarship and residency at The Center for Book Arts brought Daedalus back to the U.S., where he presented bookEnd, a sculptural and digital meditation on the transference of information formats in the consumer economy.
 His 2014 work The Digization Of Information And Its Physical Components, led to a panel discussion on archival practices with D. Graham Burnett, Matt Wolf, Lyle Shaw, and Emilio Chapela.

 The 2014 Whitney Biennial invited Critical Practices, Inc., to facilitate three round table discussions for the Whitney Biennial.
 Later that year Daedalus curated three discussions at First Street Green park, concerning public space.
 In 2016 he transitioned to archiving consultant for CPI.

 In 2015, Daedalus presented Acquisition Prototype 1.2 at the Bronx Biennial held at the Bronx Museum of Arts.
 Acquisition Prototype 2.1 launched at the Redneck Fishing Tournament in Bath, IL, in 2016.
 Acquisition Prototype 3.1 is permanently installed at a community pond in Củ Chi, Việt Nam.

-Additionally, Don has been a resident at the ISCP, Triangle Arts, Alfred University, and the Betsy Ross Hotel in Miami Beach.
-He has received support from New York Foundation for the Arts, the Puffin Foundation and a participant in the Buckminster Fuller Institute's Catalyst program.
-He's an environmentalist, composter and supports human rights through working with the Open Society Foundations, Fair Trials International and the Bronx Immigration Partnership.
+Additionally, Don has been a resident at the ISCP, Triangle Arts, Alfred University’s Institute for Electronic Arts, the Betsy Ross Hotel in Miami Beach, Schaumbad Freies Atelierhaus, Flux Factory and Campos de Gutierrez.
+He has received support from New York Foundation for the Arts, Rhizome, the Foundation for Contemporary Art, Franklin Furnace, the Puffin Foundation, En Foco, and participated in the Buckminster Fuller Institute's Catalyst program and was a finalist for Katerva’s Environmental Innovation award.